AdmirDemaj1/training-react/Final-Project/Final-Project.md

 - There should be two forms one which allows the admin to create a book and one to edit a book.

-ℹ️ Endpoints:
+ℹ️ Endpoints: http://localhost:8080 (List of books, method: get), http://localhost:8080/:id (Get book by id), http://localhost:8080 (creates a new book but with method: post), http://localhost:8080/:id (updates a book with method patch/put), http://localhost:8080/:id  (Deletes a book based on method: delete)

+These endpoints are the same used also for the books list we had before.
+Make sure to pass the auth token for each request.

 ### User Profile

-- Inside the user profile the user can change the username and change the theme of the application.
+- Inside the user profile the user can change the email and change the theme of the application.
 - You can handle the theme in two ways:
     1. Using material-ui have a look at this example: https://codesandbox.io/s/g3vpfz?file=/src/Demo.js
     2. Creating styling manually both for dark and light mode and by using conditional rendering you can display the current theme.
 (The management of theme should be handeled by using useContext API as a global state manager).
     3. Make sure to save the theme in localStorage so when the user reloads the page the theme is not reseted.

-ℹ️ Endpoints:
+ℹ️ Endpoints: http://localhost:8080/update-email (For the user to update the email)

 ### Shooping Cart